Mount Kilimanjaro Machame Route – CHALLENGING

 Hiking time: 4–5 hours

-After Breakfast, from the Mweka Gate, you will continue down into Mweka village, normally a muddy hour walk.
-From Mweka village, you will be driven to Springlands Hotel where you will be served a delicious hot lunch, not to mention your chance to take a long overdue hot shower.
-Overnight in Springlands Hotel.
 At your discretion, tips are recommended, as well as highly appreciated at the end of the trip.
-Tips can be given to the guide at Springlands Hotel.
+Tips can be given to the guide at the hotel.
 This is also where successful climbers receive their summit certificates.
-Those climbers who reached Stella Point (5,685m) are issued with green certificates and those who reached Uhuru Peak (5,895m) receive gold certificates.
+Those climbers who reached Stella Point (5,685 m) are issued with green certificates, and those who reached Uhuru Peak (5,895 m) receive gold certificates.

 Day 1